Adobe Express vs Canva — Which is Better?

 However, while it’s possible to share individual designs with collaborators in Adobe Express, there doesn’t seem to be a way to share a folder containing multiple projects — instead, you have to share individual designs.

-With Canva, collaboration features are only available on the ‘Canva for Teams’ plan.
+With Canva, collaboration features are only available on the ‘Canva Teams’ plan.
 But they are very strong.

 Canva gives you ‘workspaces’ where you can drop design assets for others to access, as well as add members to your team (or create sub-groups within a team).